 At face value the cost of the (limited edition) prints to me is in the region of £30* which after VAT leaves me a net profit of around £40 which It may sound like a lot of money to be made if I sell a lot.
 I don’t.
-I sell a few… I’m a long way from making a living out of print sales from my website, and believe me when I tell you there’s a good chance that anyone who tells you they are is telling porkies!
+I sell a few… I’m a long way from making a living out of print sales from my website: Believe me when I tell you there’s a good chance that if anyone who isn’t already a household name tells you they are, they are telling porkies!

 What else went into producing those images?
 Well, I’ll tell you.

 - five years of study and practice at college/university and many years of experience since

 - the time I’ve spent (paid and unpaid) passing on what I have learned

 - thousands of € in equipment, travel and other expenses